edgeworx/docs/content/en/docs/cloud/_index.md

 * **Tool integration**: create specific project access tokens (PATs) for your existing tools to enable secure automation and access from your CI/CD system, or your Ops Dashboard, for example
-* **Public and private image registries**: use public registries such as DockerHub or configure your own private repos on a per project basis
+* **Public and private image registries**: use public registries such as DockerHub or configure your own private repos on a per-project basis
 * **Messaging Routing**: define message data flow routes between your microservices in your YAML application spec
 * **Life deployment updates**: edit and update application deployment specs in the web UI to